Powerful Legal Help for Fraternity Hazing Victims Call the Leaders in Hazing Injury Now

 The testimony of David and Tom and Sandy Coffey convinced the committee to approve the proposals.
 In April 2019, the Florida Legislature unanimously passed the amendments proposed by David Bianchi, Michael Levine, and the Coffey family.
 Lawmakers also voted to change the name of the bill to "Andrew's Law" and sent the bill to the governor.

-The provision in Andrew's Law granting immunity to the first person to call 911 was a response to the unwillingness of Andrew Coffey’s fraternity 'brothers' to call 911 for fear of getting in trouble for having participated in the hazing event.
-The new law was also a response to our case on behalf of Nicholas Mauricio, another FSU student, who was left permanently brain damaged because of a fraternity tradition called "Scumbag of the Week."
+The provision in Andrew's Law granting immunity to the first person to call 911 was a response to the unwillingness of Andrew Coffey’s fraternity 'brothers' to call 911 for fear of getting in trouble.
+The new law was also a response to our case on behalf of Nicholas Mauricio, another FSU student, who was left permanently brain damaged because of a fraternity tradition.

 The Need for a Federal-Level Andrew's Law

 Around midnight, fraternity members discovered Danny on the couch with pale skin and blue lips.
-Rather than call 911, they drove Danny to the hospital, where staff realized he wasn't breathing and brought him back to life with frantic CPR.
+Rather than call 911, they drove Danny to the hospital, where staff realized he wasn't breathing and used frantic CPR.
 Danny survived that night, but his severe brain damage means he is unable to communicate and is no longer aware of his surroundings.
 His family is devastated.

-In January 2022, STFBC filed a lawsuit against 23 defendants, including the Chi Mu fraternity officers and Phi Gamma Delta board of chapter advisors responsible for Danny's safety.
-Read our blog to learn more.
+STFBC filed a lawsuit against 23 defendants, including the Chi Mu fraternity officers and Phi Gamma Delta board of chapter advisors responsible for Danny's safety.

-The news only reports the worst hazing cases but hazing harms countless people every year.
-Hazing does not only cause physical harm and fatal injury; in many cases, hazing also causes invisible injuries that are mental, emotional, or social and can last a lifetime.
+The news only reports the worst cases but hazing harms countless people every year.
+Hazing does not only cause physical harm and fatal injury; in many cases, it also causes invisible injuries that are mental, emotional, or social.

 • Suicidal thoughts